dapr/community/steering-and-technical-committee-charter.md

 The steering and technical committee has 5 seats initially to bootstrap.
 These 5 seats are contributing seats, open to any project contributor.
 This is open to expand upto 11 seats for qualifying contributing members as the project expands.
 There is no timeframe for this expanded committee.

 A maximum of two seats is allowed from any one company.
-For companies with two seats these are should be filled by one person focused on the vision, values, and mission of the project and another person who is focused on the technical decisions.
+For companies with two seats these should be filled by one person focused on the vision, values, and mission of the project and another person who is focused on the technical decisions.

 STC members serve a 2-year term between elections.